 Magento vs WordPress (WooCommerce)

 If you are enjoying our article we hope you will love our offerings.
-WPOven give FREE Premium themes & Plugins, SSD, SSL, Daily malware scanning and cleanup, Busines emails, Dedicated server and much more with every plan starting just $16.61.
+WPOven offers free migration and also gives FREE Premium themes & Plugins, SSD, SSL, Daily malware scanning and cleanup, Busines emails, Dedicated server, and much more with every plan starting just $16.61.

 On the other hand, WordPress is a content management system and open-source blogging platform.
 It allows you to add functionality to your websites by adding plugins.
 If you want an e-Commerce website using WordPress, then you may install any e-Commerce plugin such as WooCommerce, WP eCommerce, Easy Digital Download, etc. Out of them, WooCommerce is the most popular and flexible.

 The market shares of the WooCommerce is shown in the image below:

 Considerable Things Before Migration

 Magento and WordPress are similar in many aspects but there are many differences between them.
 However, you may not bother about this, not many things are there to consider.
 In a later section, we have discussed magento to woocommerce migration.